sparkrnyc/sparkrnyc.github.io/pages/architecture.md

 ### Client

-The client itself can be further broken up in components.
-Again, the general rule is to design as modular as possible, creating loosely-coupled modules with as little as possible dependencies.
+The client itself can be broken up in components.
+The general guideline is to design a system as modular as possible, with loosely-coupled modules and as little as possible dependencies between the different modules.

 #### Front-end Components

-* Create the View and static front-end in HTML and CSS.
+* Create views or web pages as static HTML and CSS.
-* Create the front-end Controller in Angular2.
-The alternative for Angular2 could be React.
+* Angular is a front-end component that functions as a Controller to include front-end logic related to each page or view in the UI.
+Angular also adds so-called [data-binding](https://en.wikipedia.org/wiki/Data_binding), so that you don't need to program JavaScript code in the front-end to create HTML tags for each of the data elements in JSON.
+An alternative for Angular2 is React.
 * Use TypeScript to create custom components.
-* Front-end tools: JQuery,
+* Front-end tools: JQuery, Bootstrap.

 ### Backend

+The backend or server itself can also be broken up into different types of servers.
+Separate functionality should be running on its own server.
+Examples of types of servers are:

+* Proxy server,
+* Web server,
+* Admin server,
+* CDN server,
+* File server,
+* Application server,
+* Image server,
+* Object Storage server,
+* Database server,
+* Business Intelligence server,
+* Matching server, etc.

-## Object-Oriented (OO),
+## Object-Oriented Programming (OOP),

+In [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) or [Object-Oriented design](https://en.wikipedia.org/wiki/Object-oriented_design) is a software design method where the system is represented by interacting objects.
+Objects or classes consist of properties or attributes to store state and methods or actions to interact.

-## Model-View-Controller (MVC),
+## Model-View-Controller (MVC)

+MVC is an acronym for Model-View-Controller.
+The main idea behind MVC is a type of [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) where you separate the Model, View and Controller in an application.
+In MVC, Model, View and Controller work loosely coupled and work independently, without relying on each other.
+The opposite of [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) is tight coupling, where the different components of a system heavily depend on each other.

+* The Model manages the data, logic and rules of the application, and stores the state of the model.
+* The View is the representation layer, or the UI or front-end of the application.
+* The Controller accepts input and processes output, and converts commands for the Model or View.

-## Microservices with REST API,
+## Microservices

+TBD

 ## Test-Driven Development (TDD)

+TBD

 * e2e: Protractor
 * Test runner: Karma
 * Unit Tests: Jasmine

+## Agile

+TBD

+## Growth Hacking

+TBD

+## Offline First

+The Offline First approach to application development recognizes that network downtime is a fact of life.
+When you develop an Offline First application, you write your app as if it has no internet connection.
+Once your app works offline, add whatever network functionality you need for your app to do more when it’s online.

+* Offline First apps enable data to be written locally first, which is faster than writing directly to cloud services.
+Having data on hand natively means fewer performance disruptions when networks go down.
+* Being offline shouldn't be an error condition.
+Offline First apps allow your users to work offline or with limited connectivity, by retaining core app functionality at all times.
+* By reducing the number of requests to the cloud service, Offline First apps help your app to be more efficient with battery resources and bandwidth usage.